r0x0r/pywebview/README.md

 ### Consulting services

 If your company is looking for support with _pywebview_ or needs a hand with full-stack development, the author of _pywebview_ is available for hire.
-As a VAT-registered professional, I specialize in a wide range of technologies, including JavaScript/TypeScript, React/Vue, Python, GIS, SQL databases, API integration, CI/CD pipelines and cloud solutions.
+As a VAT-registered EU based professional, I specialize in a wide range of technologies, including JavaScript/TypeScript, React/Vue, Python, GIS, SQL databases, API integration, CI/CD pipelines and cloud solutions.
 For inquiries about availability and pricing details, reach out to roman@maumau.fi.

 ### Code Contributors